 PRICE INCLUDES SHIPPING (within US-only).
-In Stock.
 Free Shipping Insurance.
 Lowest Retail Cost Allowed by Manufacturer.
 Satisfaction Policy

 The blend of natural ingredients in Fiber Plus Powder is formulated to provide the ideal amount of bulk for normal digestive system function and long-term gastrointestinal maintenance.